Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 2015 – 4 stars

 Despite some challenges, 2015 was a fine vintage.
 It began with quite a bit of rain at the start of the season – well above average.
-However, starting from late April, the weather became warmer and drier than the norm.
+However, starting from late April, the weather became warmer and drier than normal.
 This accelerated the ripening and the harvest time, but only by a few days.

 2014 – 2 stars